top of page

 IMG_4779.JPG

-The Pace of Change exhibit video present
+The Pace of Change exhibit video past

 see a short video of the exhibit the Pace of change 1910s - 1920s